elastic/integrations/packages/hadoop/docs/README.md

 ## Compatibility

-This integration has been tested against Hadoop versions `3.3.1`.
+This integration has been tested against Hadoop version `3.3.6`.

 ### Troubleshooting